smenshawy/musicPlayer/README.md

 ### Extra features:
 #### Simple pagination with 5 songs per page just for demonstration.
 #### I wanted to paginate my requests to the web service too but it is not supported.
-###  Requirements to build the app. nothing, you just might need node.js to create server.
+###  Requirements to build the app. you just might need node.js to create server.
-###  Instructions to build and deploy the app: just create a server to serve the files in the musicPlayer repository.
+###  Instructions to build and deploy the app: just create a server to serve up the files in the musicPlayer repository.
-#### I created one using aa node.js moduled called Connect and serve-static.
-To install Connect, run the following command: npm install connect and npm install serve-static. server.js is included in the repository with which you can create a simple web server to respond to requests on port 5000.
-Place the file in the nodejs installation directory and run it from node after adjusting the path of folder with files to serve requests.
+#### A simple web server will suffice, and I create one using a Node.js module called Connect.
+Run the following commands:
+##### npm install connect
+##### npm install serve-static
+#### included a server.js file, This simple file creates a basic web server that will respond to requests on port 5000 and serve up files contained in its parent folder.
+#### To start the web server, run the following command from the Node.js installation directory: node server.js